PTsolvers/JustRelax.jl/docs/src/backend.md

 using JustRelax
 ```

-The GPU backends are implemented as extensions, so it is enough to load the appropiate GPU Pkg before loading JustRelax.
+The GPU backends are implemented as extensions, so it is enough to load the appropriate GPU Pkg before loading JustRelax.
 That is, to use CUDA cards:
 ```julia
 using CUDA, JustRelax
 ```